SolaceProducts/event-management-agent/README.md

 docker run -d -p 8180:8180 -v /path/to/file/AcmeRetail.yml:/config/ema.yml --env KAFKA_PASSWORD --name event-management-agent solace/event-management-agent:latest
 ```

+> **_NOTE:_**  Depending on your OS, the container may fail to start if your connection filename contains spaces, upper case or special characters.
+If you see such failures, make sure your filename is within quotes or that it does not contain upper case or special character or spaces.

 The Event Management Agent takes a couple of minutes to start.
 The Event Management Agent logs are available via Docker:

 ```